edxu96/RexNet/docs/PhD/outline.md

 - why RexNet
   * small-scale prosumers cannot participate directly in PDA (one-sided market)
   * flexibility from demand response programs is not enough
+  * prosumers don't arrive in the market at the same time [foucault2013market] or we can use frequent PDA
+  * existence of multiple market and responsibility [_weber2010adequate_]

+- quantity discovery
+	* coordinators have diverge information about the mismatch
+	* their local information may be correlated to the global information

 - main difference
   * responsibility